 THIS DOCUMENT :

-REFERS TO, AND USES FIGURES FROM, THE UPDATED VERSION OF THE OAIS REFERENCE MODEL (currently CCSDS 650.0-P-2.1)
+REFERS TO, AND USES, TERMS AND FIGURES FROM, THE UPDATED VERSION OF THE OAIS REFERENCE MODEL (currently CCSDS 650.0-P-2.1)

 CONTAINS LINKS TO OTHER DOCUMENTS ON THE WEB, IN ORDER TO KEEP THE INFORMATION AVAILABLE.
 EVENTUALLY THESE LINKS WILL BE DELETED.